 Background: © Christian Obst

-Just like Shakespeare's plays, paintings such as Bruegel's The Fight Between Carnival and Lent depict a "polyrama" of characters (John Bayley, The Uses of Division), depicting the world as the wild arena where human beings roam -- a 'natural theater,' as Lenz suggests.
+Just like Shakespeare's plays, paintings such as Bruegel's The Fight Between Carnival and Lent depict a "polyrama" of characters (John Bayley, The Uses of Division), depicting the world as the wild arena where human beings roam -- a 'natural theater,' as I suggest in my readings of Lenz.

 I ask and interrogate a question that has always accompanied all kinds of modes of human intellectual and creative undertaking: What is the Human?
 What kind of animal, what type of creature is the human animal?
 In addition to engaging with various historical attempts at both formulating and answering this question, from philosophy and literature, I also explore the implications about human nature at work in various texts, ranging from Aristotle to Lessing, from Jakob Lenz to Karl Marx, and from Walter Benjamin to Goethe.